jameshtwose/jmspack/build_instructions.md

 - run `$ python setup.py develop` in the terminal of the directory which includes `setup.py`.
 - Test new functions by importing and running examples.
 - Build Documentation
-  - `pdoc --html neuropy --force --output-dir documentation`
+  - `pdoc --html jmspack --force --output-dir documentation`
   - If you do not have pdoc installed run `conda install pdoc3`
 - Once you have built the documentation you should find an “index.html” file in the “documentation“
 - Commit changes